Scenarios when you shouldn’t use R&D tax credits:

 For instance, a grant, even if the value was lower than what could have been claimed under the R&D tax credit scheme, could be more useful to the business because it provided necessary cash flow at the beginning of a project.
 The R&D tax credit (claimed retrospectively) cannot be claimed until your accounts and tax return for the period are filed, potentially up to 12 months after the end of the period.
 As with the creative industries, if grants are involved it is best to speak to a professional adviser.
 Preferably at the beginning of a project so your situation can be properly evaluated before decisions are made.
 You cannot pay back a grant in order to access R&D tax credits at a later date.

-Read more about the interaction between grants and R&D tax credits.
+Read more about the interaction between grants and R&D tax credits and find out how ForrestBrown can help you.

 Some activities, no matter how innovative they are, do not qualify for R&D tax credits.
 These include: